How psychological pricing make people desire your products

 Is it possible to affect the purchasing behavior among consumers by applying psychological pricing strategies?
 You can find out by reading this blog post.

-A study from Namogoo 2018 has examined the online purchasing behavior of 1,300 online consumers.
+A study from Namogoo 2018 examined the online purchasing behavior of 1,300 online consumers.
 The result indicates that 90% of the consumers describe prices and shipping fees as the most important criteria for online shopping.
 55% of the consumers have answered that they are willing to click on another retailer's site that offers the product they are looking for at a lower price.
 The consequence is that you risk losing market shares if your prices are not competitive.
-In addition, 80% of the online consumers, who buy from another site, are likely to buy from this site again.
+In addition, 80% of online consumers who buy from another site are likely to buy from this site again.

 The irrational consumer